Sumit07p/women-safety-app/README.md

 # women-safety-app
-This is an app for the safety of women
+This is an app for the safety of women.
+Author- Sumit Patra